Three years ago on Christmas morning, I started crying.

 My grandmother had died a month earlier and I was spending Christmas with my in-laws.
 Suddenly I felt bad as if I had abandoned my own family.
 My husband got upset too, I could see that he was feeling unhappy that I was suddenly wanting to be somewhere else.

-But we also need to do this for ourselves and other adults around us.
+We also need to do this for ourselves and other adults around us.
 We need to allow them to feel sad too.
 If someone’s missing this year, grieve for them.
 If dinner turns into a disaster have a moan and a rage.
 Listen to each other when things are tough.
-This means that upsets don’t have to colour the whole day.
+This means that upsets don’t have to color the whole day.
 Often we can feel better within a few minutes.

 This year my sister has leukemia, and I have spent the last few days recovering from donating stem cells so she could have a transplant.
-The idea for this blog post popped into my head, and I’m taking a sneaky half hour to write it while my daughter and her dad play in the park.
+The idea for this article popped into my head, and I’m taking a sneaky half hour to write it while my daughter and her Dad play in the park.
 Then I’ll be going off to the hospital.

 Real festive magic comes from fully feeling the sadness and finding a deeper happiness beyond it.